Tintin and the Picaros: Synopsis

-Tintin and his dog Snowy visit their friends Captain Haddock and Professor Calculus at Marlinspike Hall.
+Tintin and his dog Snowy come to the home they share with their friends, Captain Haddock and Professor Calculus, at Marlinspike Hall.
 There, they learn that Bianca Castafiore, her maid Irma, pianist Igor Wagner and the detectives Thomson and Thompson have been imprisoned in San Theodoros for allegedly attempting to overthrow the military government of General Tapioca.
 Tapioca's government have further alleged that the plot was masterminded by Tintin, Haddock, and Calculus themselves.

 Tapioca invites the trio to visit San Theodoros, promising them safe passage, but Tintin deems it to be a trap, leaving Haddock and Calculus to go alone.
 Once there, the Captain and Professor are taken to a rural villa, where they are closely monitored by the security services.

 Tintin joins his friends a few days later, where he points out to Haddock and Calculus that their villa is bugged.
 He recognises one of the staff as Pablo, a man who had saved his life in The Broken Ear.
 From Pablo, Tintin learns that the entire scenario is a plot organised by Colonel Sponsz, a figure in the Bordurian military who is assisting Tapioca's government in order to gain revenge against Tintin for the events of The Calculus Affair.

 With Pablo's assistance, Tintin, Snowy, Haddock, and Calculus escape from their guards on a pyramid and seek refuge with General Alcazar and his small band of anti-Tapioca guerrillas, the Picaros, who are hiding in the South American jungle.
-After realising that Pablo is a double agent working for Tapioca, they escape an assault by a field gun and then shelter for a time with the Arumbaya, an indigenous community who live within the forest.
+After realising that Pablo is a double agent working for Tapioca, they narrowly escape an ambush by an Anti-tank gun and then shelter for a time with the Arumbaya, an indigenous community who live within the forest.
 Here, Tintin is reunited with his old acquaintance, the eccentric explorer Ridgewell, who is living with the Arumbaya.
 Leaving the Arumbaya settlement, they eventually arrive at the Picaros' encampment, where they meet Alcazar's wife, Peggy.

 However, Tapioca has been air-dropping loads of whiskey into the jungle to intoxicate the Picaros.
-Alcazar realises that the Picaros will fail to launch a successful coup against Tapioca while they remain drunkards, and to combat this problem, Calculus provides them with tablets which render the taste of alcohol disgusting.
+Alcazar realises that the Picaros will fail to launch a successful coup against Tapioca while they remain drunkards, and to combat this problem, Calculus provides them with tablets which render the taste of alcohol disgusting, which he had tested on Haddock sometime before the events, much to his chagrin.
 Soon afterward, Jolyon Wagg and his troupe of carnival performers, the "Jolly Follies", arrive at the camp, having lost their way to Tapiocapolis where they mean to take part in the carnival.
 At Tintin's suggestion, the Picaros disguise themselves in the Follies' costumes and enter Tapiocapolis during the carnival.
 There, they storm the presidential palace and seize control; Thomson and Thompson are rescued from a firing squad while Castafiore and her assistants are released from prison.
 Afterward, Alcazar becomes president, with Tapioca and Sponsz being exiled from the country as punishment for their crimes.
+Tintin, Snowy, Haddock and Calculus return home to Belgium.